JohnBrix/JdbcCRUD/README.md

 <h1>Requirements and Tips: </h1>
 <h3>'Java SE8 and MySql'</h3>
 <h3>If you want practice the MVC pattern, this is good oppurtunity for practicsin the MVC Pattern because you will learn how to do a clean code etc.</h3>
+<h3>I did'nt put the preparedStatement, Resultset, Connection close but if you work for a large project you need to close the query everytime you use the example of closing is</h3>